Canyon High School (Santa Clarita, California): Academics

-Performing arts

-Canyon High has an excellent fine arts department with award-winning choral music, marching band, and theater programs.
-The Theatre program at Canyon has excelled in multiple competitions (even placing 1st out of 85 schools in the annual DTASC Competition) and received its own performing arts center in March 2016.

-Marching Band

-Canyon High School's marching band has six divisions ranging from 1A to 6A.

 Athletics

 Canyon High School is governed by the California Interscholastic Federation (CIF) Southern Section as a member of the Foothill League.
 Its athletic mascot is the Cowboy and its colors are hunter green and gold.
 Canyon's main rival is William S. Hart High School in Newhall, dating back to 1968.
 Canyon High School competes in the Foothill League, which also includes Castaic, Golden Valley, Hart, Saugus, West Ranch, and Valencia High Schools.